 Short Rib Stuffed Mushroom Caps with Comté and Shaved Black Truffle

-I wanted to use the short rib I had leftover so I made these cheesy short rib stuffed mushroom caps.
-In this recipe, I will also show how to use my creamy parmesan béchamel.
-A delicious appetizer topped with shaved black truffle, sure to be a hit at your next dinner party.
+I wanted to use some short rib I had left over and these cheesy short rib stuffed mushroom caps came to mind.
+In this recipe, I will show how to use my creamy parmesan béchamel to create this delicious appetizer topped with shaved black truffle, sure to impress at your next dinner party.

-The flavour of the black truffle is more subtle than a white truffle.
-It gives the dish earthiness with nutty notes and pairs well with cremini mushrooms, parmesan, and Comte cheese.
+The flavor of the black truffle is more subtle than a white truffle.
+It gives the dish earthiness with nutty notes and pairs well with cremini mushrooms, parmesan, and Comté cheese.

 Preparation time: 1–2 hours